 Spread out over 330ha, this is an integrated leisure, business and event destination that provides five accommodation options that are suitable for either a romantic getaway or family-friendly holiday.
 With its very own Nirwana Adventure-based Learning Zone (NABLEZ) Kids’ Club, children will be able to participate in a fun range of activities.

 Being a beach resort, the Nirwana Gardens also provides adventure-loving parents the opportunity to explore the marine world with the Nirwana UnderSea Walk.
-And not only does The Beach Club offer a range of water-sport activities, guests can also explore Max’s Dive Center for a session.
+And not only does The Beach Club offer a range of water-sport activities, guests can also explore Max’s Dive Center (Update: Rebranded to Nirwana Gardens Dive Centre) for a session.

 Club Med Bintan Island

 Even on a family getaway, the adults will sometimes need to spend time away from the kids for a pamper sesh.
 Enjoy Club Med Bintan Island’s Spa by Asmara, while trained Gentle Organisers (G.Os) keep a watchful eye on your little ones.

 Other activities offered by the established resort include archery, canoeing, beach volleyball, the flying trapeze, parasailing, yoga, and more.
 For kids between the ages of two and 18, Club Med offers programmes at its signature clubs.

 There is no better place to slow down and recharge than at Lagoi Beach.
 As the only public beach in Bintan Resorts, parents can kick back and relax on an airbag, and quench their thirst with a fresh coconut.
 For the young and young at heart, hop on a mini-car with lights, known as an Odong Odong, or a mini train to explore Plaza Lagoi.